EU residence as a worker

 The assessment of whether your work is actual and real will consider, amongst other things, pay as well as the above-mentioned requirements on the number of hours worked and duration of employment.

 Factors such as collective-bargaining agreements, holiday pay and pension can be included in the assessment of actual and real work.
 However, the absence of these factors in an employment agreement does not in and of itself mean that the work is not actual and real.

-When submitting your application, you must present your employment agreement and / or an employer statement that describes your terms of employment.
+When submitting your application, you must present your employment agreement and / or a declaration by the employer that describes your terms of employment.

 If you have already begun working, you may include copies of your pay statements.